 At OCVT, we are thrilled that Mr. Rapp was able to continue his therapy from the safety of his own home virtually.
 While the health challenges presented by COVID have forced many to stop their regular activities, Mr. Rapp was not only able to continue, but actually excel thanks to virtual vision therapy.

 The Optometry Center for Vision Therapy (OCVT) has been at the forefront of our field and has proudly been offering virtual appointments for vision therapy for over 10 years.
-OCVT has been the preferred provider for virtual vision therapy services and has helped patients across Texas, California, Arizona, North Dakota, Illinois, Maryland, Nevada, New York, Louisiana, Oklahoma, Connecticut, North Carolina, Missouri and Virginia and have even provided international services to patients located in Kuwait, Spain, China, Ecuador, Kenya, Thailand, India, Uruguay, Costa Rica and Dutch Caribbean.
+OCVT has been the preferred provider for virtual vision therapy services and has helped patients across Texas, California, Arizona, North Dakota, Illinois, Maryland, Nevada, New York, Louisiana, Oklahoma, Connecticut, North Carolina, Missouri and Virginia and have even provided international services to patients located in Kuwait, Spain, China, Ecuador, Kenya, Thailand, India, Uruguay, Costa Rica, Dutch Caribbean, West Bromnwich and West Midlands.
 With Covid-19, OCVT has conducted thousands of virtual vision therapy sessions in only a few months.
 Integrating the latest technology, software, and equipment, with advanced techniques and methodologies, OCVT is able to achieve improved visual mechanical skills (eye teaming, tracking and focusing) and visual processing skills(visual-spatial, visual analysis skills, memory, processing speed, visual-motor integrative abilities).
 These lifelong improvements help increase the patient’s overall performance and success in school, sports and/or work.

 Virtual vision therapy sessions are very similar to in-office sessions but are done through virtual platforms from the comfort of your home.
 OCVT’s vision therapy treatment program consists of doctor-prescribed and supervised one-on-one sessions directed by a highly trained vision therapist.
 A specialized program of prescribed home activities is implemented between sessions to reinforce the neurological changes we are making during the training sessions.
 Our doctors conduct regular evaluations to monitor progress and modify treatments and focus areas to ensure we are constantly individualizing the program to fit their current needs.
 The prescribed length of a vision therapy program varies case by case and is largely dependent on the patient’s initial evaluation results, diagnosis, and symptoms.